phzfi/ApprienUnitySDK/README.md

 # ApprienUnitySDK
-Apprien Unity SDK is a lightweight client for Apprien Automatic Pricing API for mobile game companies and by using Unity3D.
+Apprien Unity SDK is a lightweight client for Apprien Automatic Pricing API for mobile game companies using Unity3D.
 Apprien increases your In-App Purchases revenue by 20-40% by optimizing the prices by country, time of the day and customer segment.

-It typically takes roughly 2-4h to integrate Apprien Unity SDK to your game.
+It typically takes roughly 2-4h to integrate Apprien Unity SDK with your game.

-The compiled footprint of ApprienUnitySDK is roughly 2KB.
+The minimal compiled footprint of ApprienUnitySDK is roughly 2KB.

-Apprien.cs is a standalone Unity Monobehavior "library" to use Apprien Game API.
-You could call it rather a REST client than a SDK, actually it's just one Plain Old C# Class (Assets/Apprien/Scripts/Apprien.cs) (PoJO).
-Other files are for Unity Editor integration.
+Apprien.cs is a standalone C# class library that uses Apprien Game API.
+Other files are for Unity Editor integration and unit tests.
+An example store without purchasing logic is available in ExampleStoreUIController.cs

-# Features
+## Features

-In case of any failure, ApprienUnitySDK should revert always to the base SKU and show the fixed prices.
+In case of any network or backend failure, ApprienUnitySDK will always revert to the base IAP ID and show the fixed prices.

-# Pre-requisites
+## Pre-requisites

 You need to obtain an OAuth2 Access Token from Apprien.
-Secondly you need to setup Google and Apple integrations.
+You also need to setup app store integrations by providing Apprien the credentials to access these platforms.

+Currently Apprien supports the following platforms
+* Google Play Store
+* Apple App Store (WIP)

 Please contact sales@apprien.com to get the integration instructions for different stores.

-Third Apprien provides your Quality Assurance -department generic Apprien Game Testing Documentation and Test Cases how to detect typical issues with your game and Apprien integration to ensure as smooth as possible user experience.
-By incorporating the
-Test Cases to your game's testing plan, you can ensure that Apprien integration works smoothly for your players.
+Apprien provides your Quality Assurance department generic Apprien Game Testing Documentation and Test Cases on how to detect typical issues with your game and Apprien integration.
+By incorporating the Test Cases to your game's testing plan, you can ensure that Apprien integration works smoothly for your players.

-# Setup
+## Setup

-1) Open your Game Project
+__1) Acquire the authentication token__ as described above in the Pre-requisites section

+__2) Open your project__ in a supported Unity version (see [Compatibility Notes](#compatibility-notes) below)

+__3) Import Apprien__
+  1) You can either use our prepared `.unityPackage` archives containing everything required __(recommended)__, or
-2) Copy and import Assets/Apprien/Scripts/Apprien.cs to your project.
+  2) Copy `Assets/Apprien/Scripts/Apprien.cs` to your project.

-3) Store Manager
+__4) Add integration to your Store Manager__

-You need to integrate Apprien SDK to your Store Manager.
-The overview is that you need to first fetch the Apprien price variants for each base SKU, then display the variant prices (SKUs).
+You need to integrate ApprienUnitySDK to your Store Manager.
+The overview is that you need to first fetch the Apprien price variants for each base IAP id, then display the variant prices (SKUs).
 If the player purchases the variant, you need to deliver the goods by converting the variant name back to the base product name.

 Typically the IAP product names (SKUs) have been  hard coded somewhere in your game (store manager).
 When normally you would show